top of page

 Usually if an incorrect prediction does happen it is generally due to the rise in nub or an inexperienced specialist.
 Thankfully our team here have the experience needed to predict with confidence.

-So What Is A Nub?
+What Is A Nub

 A nub (phallic tubercle) is your baby's forming genitalia, the body of tissue present in the development of the reproductive system that will either form the urogenital fold (developing labia), or the labioscrotal (developing scrotum).
 Your baby's nub will always image as two lines, the top half of this line in a girl nub will develop in to her clitoris and for a boy the top line of the nub will develop in to his penis.